hilltty/hilltty-flags/english-lang.md

 ## Server software (core)
 For the most stable and efficient option, I would recommend [Airplane](https://github.com/TECHNOVE/Airplane).
 ## System
-Tuned-adm is a command-line tool that allows you to switch between tuned profiles to improve performance in a number of specific use cases.
+Tuned-adm is a command-line tool that allows you to switch between tuned profiles to improve performance in many specific use cases.
 Install the package with `apt-get`:
 ```yml
 sudo apt-get install tuned
 ```